asimiyu-musa/Enterprise-Data-Governance-GDPR-NDPA-Compliance-Framework/README.md

 - Insufficient audit trails, increasing vulnerability to compliance violations.
 - Gaps in regulatory adherence, particularly under NDPA mandates for data protection.
 - Inconsistent data schemas, resulting in errors during integration and analysis.
-- Inadequate access controls, exposing sensitive information to unauthorized users.
+- Inadequate access controls exposing sensitive information to unauthorised users.

 This framework addresses these issues by establishing a unified governance model that reduces risks, streamlines operations, and enhances data utility.